zhousarah/azure-compute-docs/articles/container-instances/NGroups/container-instances-rolling-update.md

 This returns a [RollingUpdate structure](#api-model) containing relevant information about the RU

-### Cancelling a RU
+### Cancelling a Rolling Update

-To cancel a RU, use the following API.
-Once cancelled, the RU cannot be resumed/restarted.
+To cancel an RU, use the following API.
+Once canceled, the RU cannot be resumed/restarted.
 A new RU needs to be triggered.
 NGroups prefers this model to keep the design simple.
 ```azurepowershell
 POST